 As travelers it’s important we only partake in ethical experiences.
 Many elephants in the tourism industry are still being abused, even with this large shift towards responsible tourism in recent years.
 One of the most popular choices in Elephant Nature Park.
 These are elephants that have been rescued from the logging and tourism trade and have found homes.

 I have always booked one of the projects that Elephant Nature Park offers.
 These aren’t located within the park itself, but instead at a sister village where they are teaching ethical tourism with elephants and showcasing what experiences tourists really want.
+This is a great activity for travelers of all ages, even if you are traveling Northern Thailand with children.

 Chiang Mai is just one of those cities where you need to do a cooking class while there.
 This is a great way to support a local business while learning some new culinary skills.
 I had such an amazing time doing my cooking class with Arom Dii.
 It was just myself, my partner and another couple so was a lovely relaxed experience.